edgexfoundry/edgex-docs/docs_src/V3TopLevelMigration.md

 Now when the V3 EdgeX services are started the database will be cleared of the old v2 data.

-#### Snaps

-Because there are no tools to migrate EdgeX configuration and database, it's not possible to update the edgexfoundry snap from a V2 version to a V3 version.
-You must remove the V2 snap first, and then install a V3 version of the snap (available from the 3.0 track in the Snap Store).
-This will result in starting fresh with EdgeX V3 and all V2 data removed.

 #### Local

-If you are running EdgeX locally, i.e. not in Docker or snaps and in **non-secure** mode you can use the Redis CLI to clear the database.
+If you are running EdgeX locally, i.e. not in Docker and in **non-secure** mode you can use the Redis CLI to clear the database.
 The CLI would have been installed when you installed Redis locally.
 Run the following command to clear the database:

 ```
 redis-cli FLUSHDB